celestiaorg/celestia-app/x/paramfilter/README.md

 ## Usage

-Pass a list of the forbidden subsapce key pairs that describe each parameter to the keeper, then register the paramfilter handler with the governance module.
+Pass a list of the forbidden subspace key pairs that describe each parameter to the keeper, then register the paramfilter handler with the governance module.

 ```go